core-wg/senml-spec/draft-ietf-core-senml.md

 values and has no relative times, but the the base values of the SenML Pack (if any) are applied to the Record.
-That is, name and base name are concatenated, base time is added to the time of the Record, if Record did not contain Unit the Base Unit is applied to the record, etc. In addition, for XML and JSON formats, each record is on one line with no extra whitespace.
+That is, name and base name are concatenated, base time is added to the time of the Record, if Record did not contain Unit the Base Unit is applied to the record, etc. In addition the records need to be in chronological order and for XML and JSON formats, each record is on one line with no extra whitespace.

 TODO add example